Dr. Chris Vanderhoof, DVM, MPH

 In the human arena, there is much evidence that turmeric and more specifically curcumin, has numerous health benefits.
 The National Center for Complementary and Integrative Health (NCCIH), a division of the National Institutes of Health (NIH), states several findings in preliminary studies.

 - less frequent heart attacks

 - controlled knee discomfort from joint discomfort on a similar level with ibuprofen

 You may be aware that most animals are able to make their own Vitamin C. This excludes guinea pigs, humans, and other primates.
 But dogs can certainly make their own.
 So why the heck would supplementing additional Vitamin C be beneficial and what does it have to do with joints?

 Vitamin C, or ascorbic acid, as you will also see it listed, is a water-soluble vitamin that dogs and most other mammals can synthesize from their own glucose utilizing a special enzyme the rest of us lack.
 Vitamin C acts as an antioxidant.
 Antioxidants help to eliminate from the body the dangerous free radicals that can cause damage to cells.

 But during times of stress or in disease states, dogs can see decreased Vitamin C stores, just as with humans.
 We could, therefore, see an increased need by the body compared to its ability to produce Vitamin C.

 Vitamin C is also involved in the formation of collagen, which is a component of cartilage.
-As a result, there has been a keen interest in whether or not supplementing Vitamin C in cases of arthritis could, just like glucosamine, help to rebuild cartilage in dog joints as well as reduce oxidative stress on joints from free radicals.
+As a result, there has been a keen interest in whether or not supplementing Vitamin C in cases of joint problems could, just like glucosamine, help to rebuild cartilage in dog joints as well as reduce oxidative stress on joints from free radicals.

 In addition, Vitamin C can be found in cranberry supplements in dogs, which is known to treat and reduce the occurrences of UTIs in dogs.